SAKryukov/dotnet-msbuild-nonprogramming/article/article.md

 chmod -x run.cmd
 ```

-## Code Sample
+## Two Code Samples

+To evaluate the value of MSBuild, I created two generic samples of MSBuild projects:

+1. ***Build*** <br>
+    Please see "Build-FP" in source code.

+1. ***Transcode***
+    Please see "Transcode-FFmpeg" in source code.

+SA???

-To evaluate the value of MSBuild, I create the code sample used to transcode any media supported by FFmpeg.
+I create the code sample used to transcode any media supported by FFmpeg.
 The goal is to have an arbitrary set of media files located randomly under some directory, uniformly transcode them all, and place them in a single directory.
 It is done in a customizable manner: the inputs, file types, and transcoding options are placed in one "Custom" file and can be modified by the final user.

 It covers most of the basic features of FFmpeg, where we need one-to-one transcoding.
 It does not support very tricky situations with sophisticated mapping between input and output elements, multi-pass processes where each pass should use intermediate files obtained on a previous pass, and so on.
 However, my code sample can be upgraded with additional project files solving those advanced problems, using the same codebase I provided with the present article.

+### Why Free Pascal?

+This is just one cross-platform compiler

+SA???

 ### Why FFmpeg?